Zusammen-zu-Hause/Zusammen-Zuause-compass/README.md

 npm install
 ```

-**To contribute to our project, you need a valid _Firebase config_ in the root folder.
-Please get in contact or set up your own firebase environment.**
+**To complete the installation, you need a valid _Firebase config_.** Please get in contact or set up your own firebase environment.

 Add `FirebaseConfig.js` to the `src\` folder of the project.